telefonicaid/iot-activation/tutorials/Readme.md

 ## What is NB-IoT or LTE-M?

-Surely you are already wondering how to connect these devices to intenet, and if there is a specific technology for it.
+Surely you are already wondering how to connect these devices to internet, and if there is a specific technology for it.
 The answer to these questions is yes.

 In the last few years, different radio communication technologies have been developed